cfrantz/z2edit/README.md

 Z2Edit is built with [bazel](http://bazel.io) on Linux.
 The bazel workspace should download all required dependencies.

-Currently, bazel-0.19 is required to perform the build.

 #### Known build issues

 On Ubuntu 16, the MIR libraries link with an older version of the protobuf